 - Checklists for starting school and getting settled

-Your child can start school or kura in New Zealand anytime between the ages of 5 and 6.
-Most parents start their children when they turn 5.
-Once they turn 6 they must be enrolled and attend a school or kura every day.
+Your child can start school or kura in New Zealand between age 5 and 6.
+All children must be enrolled at school by their sixth birthday.

 Enrolling early helps the school or kura with their planning.
 As soon as you've decided on a school or kura get in touch with them to enrol your child, arrange a time for your child to start and arrange some visits to get your child used to school or kura.

-If your child is changing school or kura for any reason, you need to enrol them in the new school and let the school they are leaving know.
-This includes moving to a new primary school or kura or to an intermediate or secondary school.
+If your child is changing school or kura for any reason, you need to let the school know they are leaving and which school they will be going to, and make sure they are enrolled in their new school.
+This includes moving to a new primary school, kura, intermediate or secondary school.